 How long is the healing process after dental implant surgery?

 The healing process following dental implant surgery can vary from person to person, but it typically takes several months.
 During this time, the implant fuses with your jawbone in a process called osseointegration.
 Your oral surgeon will monitor your progress and inform you when the implant is integrated and ready for the final restoration.

 How long do you have to wait to eat after dental implant surgery?

 In the initial week after dental implant surgery, it’s advisable to stick to a soft-food diet to allow for proper healing.
 After this initial period, you can gradually reintroduce regular foods into your normal diet again.
 Your oral surgeon will provide specific dietary guidelines based on your progress.

 When is the right time to schedule my first post-op visit?

-Do you still have questions about proper dental implant aftercare?
-Dr. Chaudhry and our amazing team are here to help.
-Get in touch with us at either our Stroudsburg dental office by calling (484)-821-1357 or our Bethlehem office by calling (484)-821-1357.
-We’ll always make sure you get the help you need.
+If you have any lingering questions or concerns regarding proper dental implant aftercare, don’t hesitate to reach out to Dr. Chaudhry and our dedicated team.
+You can contact us at our Stroudsburg dental office by calling (484)-821-1357 or our Bethlehem office at (484)-821-1357.